 The original terms of a financial asset may be renegotiated or otherwise modified, resulting in changes to the contractual terms of the financial asset that affect the contractual cash flows.
 The treatment of such modifications is primarily based on the process undertaken to execute the renegotiation and the nature and extent of changes expected to result.
 Modifications that are performed for credit reasons, primarily related to troubled debt restructurings, are generally treated as modifications of the original financial asset.
-Modifications which are performed for other than credit reasons are generally considered to be an expiry of the original cash flows; accordingly, such renegotiations are treated as a de-recognition of the original financial asset.
+Modifications which are performed for other than credit reasons are generally considered to be an expiry of the original cash flows; accordingly, such renegotiations are treated as a de-recognition of the original financial asset and recognition of a new financial asset.